iodepo/odis-arch/book/thematics/languages/languages.md

 <http://example.com/queen> <http://example.com/vocab/label> "The Queen"@en .
 ```

 with language encoding attributes in place.
 These can be used in
 searching and result filters.

 Note, this can cause issues in query space since the concept of

 ```
-"The Queen"
+"Semua orang dilahirkan merdeka dan mempunyai martabat dan hak-hak yang sama.
+Mereka dikaruniai akal dan hati nurani dan hendaknya bergaul satu sama lain dalam semangat persaudaraan."
 ```

 and

  ```
- "The Queen"@en
+ "Semua orang dilahirkan merdeka dan mempunyai martabat dan hak-hak yang sama.
+Mereka dikaruniai akal dan hati nurani dan hendaknya bergaul satu sama lain dalam semangat persaudaraan."@id
  ```

 are different and so care must be taken the creation of the SPARQL
 queries not to accidentally imposed implicate filters through the use
 of language types.